Banana Coconut Milk Pancakes (Dairy Free)

 To measure canned coconut milk: Shake the can well then open and add to a bowl.
 Stir the solid and liquid together until smooth and pourable.

-Next measure 1/2 cup then save the rest for future use.
+Next measure out what you need then save the rest for future use.
 Check out my recipes using coconut milk for ideas.

 The coconut flavor is subtle, so it’s not in-your-face coconut pancakes; I don’t want to mislead anyone if you’re expecting a huge burst of coconut.
 The banana flavor will be more dominant.

-Just your basic flour, sugar, baking powder, salt, egg, milk, and melted butter.
+- Whisk together your flour, sugar, baking powder, cinnamon, and salt.

-Next, heat your skillet.
+- Heat your skillet until hot.
 Ideally you want a non-stick pan.
 I let mine heat up while dry (aka no butter or oil).
-To make sure it’s hot enough, I throw in a few drops of water.
+To make sure it’s hot enough, throw in a few drops of water.
 If they sizzle and evaporate quickly, the pan is ready.

 The heat will fluctuate while cooking.
 If your pancakes are getting too brown, turn the heat down.
 If your pancakes are taking too long to cook, turn the heat up.

-Serve a stack of these dairy free Banana Coconut Milk Pancakes For Two to start your morning off a little sweeter.
-Small batch recipe makes 6 pancakes.
+Serve a small stack of these Coconut Milk Pancakes with banana to start your morning off a little sweeter!
+Dairy

 Ingredients